DE253/Case-Study-1/README.md

 # Synapse Analytics
-Create Azure Synapse Analytics with linked service for the storage account.
+Create Azure Synapse Analytics with linked service for the storage account with sql credentials in key vault.

+Parameterize dynamic linked services for the Key Vault and Data Lake Storage Account was created.

+Create a dedicated pool.

-From the linked data, create external table for the active customer from the staging account.
+Create external table for the active customers from the staging account.